carlos-a-g-h/the-ledger-of-my-shed/README.md

 More will be added but this is what you can do right now:

-- Create (define) and delete items
+- Create (define) and delete assets
-- Small search engine to quickly find items
+- Small search engine to quickly find assets
-- Add modification records to items
+- Add modification records to assets

 ### Pending